isha167/Python-API-Challenge/README.md

 with r being positve 0.8.

-3. While threr are clear and quite close correlation between the temperature and latitude the other weather factors doesn't seem depndent or even correlated with latitude with r value being very low.
+3. While threr are clear and quite close correlation between the temperature and latitude the other weather factors doesn't seem depndent or even correlated with latitude with r value being very low except for cloudiness in the southern hemisphere which does seem to have some realtion with latitude.
 And as can also be seen from the scatter plots for humidity, wind speed and cloudiness.The analysis does gives a clear outline that these weather fcators need to be further analysed to reach any specific conclusions.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------